Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 The specific concerns here include occurrence in a weight-bearing area, growth on a site involved in movement, circulation and sun exposure.

 You’ll know that healing is well on its way when walking on the affected foot becomes comfortable again.
 For some individuals, this may happen in as little as 2-3 weeks, but others may need to be on crutches longer.
+Other forms of pressure, such as that coming from a pen when writing, may also slow down recovery.

-Changes underneath a closed wound will continue for months, even years.
+Tissue changes inside a closed wound will continue for months, even years.
 Sun exposure can darken newly repaired skin and break down its new connective tissues.
 To get the best cosmetic results, you may need to continue sun protection long after resuming normal activities.

 The Post-Treatment Wound’s Size and Shape

 Meanwhile, the repair time for bigger lesions largely depends on the post-treatment wound’s shape.
 Thin incisions allow the skin’s top surface to contract easily, so they typically heal faster than round wounds.
-Stitches, skin glue, skin tape and surgical staples help speed up wound closure.
-They are appropriate for slit-like cuts but not for round or wide lesions.

 The Wart Removal Procedure